 The Internet has been a boon and a bust for product manufacturers.
 On the one hand, it has never been easier for consumers to find and purchase a company’s products.
-On the other hand, for companies trying to sell through brick and mortar stores in addition to selling through online resellers, doing business has never been more complex.
+On the other hand, for companies trying to sell through brick and mortar stores, in addition to selling through online resellers, doing business has never been more complex.
 And one specific type of distribution challenge has unintended consequences that may be difficult for many companies to understand.
 One of those experiences happened to me today, here is that story.

 So, let’s analyze what just happened.
-In a very efficient amount of time, I located the manufacturer’s website, found the product, wrote a review and selected it for purchase.
+In a very efficient amount of time, I located the manufacturer’s website, found the product, wrote a review, and selected it for purchase.
 This was a frictionless customer experience so far.
 That is, until I saw that there was a $10.00 shipping charge.

-One way to address this is to incorporate a more comprehensive view of a business when making decisions such as the price of shipping.
+One way to address this issue would be to incorporate a more comprehensive view of a business when making decisions such as the price of shipping.
 Another is to approach these decisions from the viewpoint of the customer experience in relation to the brand.
 This is often difficult for companies to do because the individuals responsible for the decision may not have a 360° view of the business so they make decisions based on their personal and operational view.
-Such as making the financial decision to charge more than the product cost for shipping price even though you sell that same product through a different distributor for less profit—all while tarnishing your brand or losing the sale entirely.
+Such as making the financial decision to charge more than the product cost for shipping price even though you sell that same product through a different distributor for less profit—all while tarnishing the brand or losing the sale entirely.

 The morale of this story?
 Seemingly small business decisions can have an outsized effect on a company’s brand and revenue.
 Therefore, be sure to make decisions cautiously while thinking about the broader effect.
 And always be sure to view through the eyes of your customer.